-Click here to visit this site (https://ureca.wfu.edu)
+Click here to visit the URECA website (https://ureca.wfu.edu)

 The Richter Scholarship is a competitive, independent study scholarship awarded to students proposing an independent study project requiring travel away from Winston-Salem.
 International projects are especially encouraged.
 Most projects are expected to occur in the summer, and are expected to be enriching and potentially life-changing.
 The Richter Scholar awards are for up to $6,000.
 Each student is required to have a faculty mentor for his or her project.

-For further information, visit http://college.wfu.edu/ureca/richter.
+For further information, visit the URECA website (https://ureca.wfu.edu/student-resources/richter)